robehickman/BVersion/README.md

 ## Ignore filters

-SHTTPFS can ignore files that you wish to have in a working copy but do not wish to synchronise.
-Create a file .shttpfs_ignore in the root of your working copy.
+BVersion can ignore files that you wish to have in a working copy but do not wish to synchronise.
+Create a file .bvn_ignore in the root of your working copy.
 Within this file add ignore filters, one per line and UNIX wildcards are supported.
 Notice that paths match exactly, if a filter does not start with a wildcard it must begin with a slash.

 ```